 For travelers who can splurge, you can always fly between destinations by using a domestic airline, but the cost can be quite expensive.

 If you are traveling by bus, ADO is a good company that provides clean transportation for affordable prices.
 If you want to really save money, you can travel using the local transportation.
 Often these are microbuses, which travel between various destinations.

 Taxis, Ride-Hailing Apps, and Car Rentals

 Taxis, Uber, and Mexico’s version of Uber, called Cabify, are also options.
 Most will charge per kilometer, which makes them very affordable for short distances.
 However, if you prefer private transportation, you can rent a car.
 You may also look into private transportation, which can be affordable.

 Companies often charge per person, and luxury private transportation can be quite expensive for a small group.
 Your hotel or accommodation may also provide you with transportation options.

 Top Cities to Visit

 Mexico is a thriving landscape and the cities are the most popular tourist destinations.
 Here, we will give a brief overview of some of the most popular cities that tourists explore in Mexico.

-With a high altitude, Mexico City is the most densely populated largest city in Mexico.
+With a high elevation of 7,349 feet, Mexico City is the most densely populated largest city in Mexico.
 The city has begun to create a new image for itself, as one that is safer and tourist-friendly.
 Mexico City has revamped parts of the city and the culinary scene has become more popular.